-^{} As defined in Table 5-1
+^{} Corresponds to Strategy Code as defined in Table 5-1.

 CHAPTER 8 - RESOURCE EVALUATION

 According to the DWSP Rule, each public water system must assess the financial and other resources which may be required to implement a DWSP Plan and determine how these resources may be acquired.